 Who Is Responsible for What in an HOA Neighborhood?

 Generally, the HOA is responsible for taking care of all the common area maintenance, upkeep, and repairs.
-This includes any amenities outside your home such as the pool, clubhouse, walking trails, etc. And, if you live in a condo or townhome that is part of an HOA, they are generally responsible for all major exterior replacements as well.
+This includes any amenities outside your home such as the pool, clubhouse, walking trails, etc. And, if you live in a condo or townhome that is part of an association management program, they are generally responsible for all major exterior replacements as well.
 This would include roofs, fencing, plumbing, etc.

 Can You Be Evicted from Your Home by an HOA?

 The answer to this question is not cut and dry.
 A homeowners’ association can’t directly evict you from your home like the landlord of an apartment can.
 However, while you own your home, the HOA owns the neighborhood where your home is located.
 That means you have to pay the HOA fees and abide by their rules.
 If you don’t pay your dues or if you don’t abide by the rules, the HOA will fine you.
 And if those dues and fines aren’t paid, after a period of time, the HOA will put a lien on your house.
 Additionally, you cannot sell your house until that lien is paid.
 Then, if the lien continues to go unpaid, the HOA can choose to foreclose on that lien at which time the house will be sold to pay for your outstanding liens.

 Is this legal?